ChiefChingu/caterpillar-1/TESTFILE.md

 ## Features
 ### Header
-- Navigation: hamburger menu on mobile, normal horizontal navigation on larger screens.
-- Contact: within the navigation, a popup displaying a contact form.
+- Navigation:
+..- Try to navigate to all the pages.
+..- On smaller screens: try open and close the hamburger menu.
+- Contact: see testing user story 4.
-- Brand logo: clickable logo leading to home page.
+- Brand logo: try to click
 - Call to action (on mobile only): fast lane for mobiel users, so they can join directly and set up alerts.

 ### Hero